fffonion/lua-resty-openssl/README.md

 **syntax**: *text, err = openssl.get_fips_version_text()*

-Returns the version text of the FIPS module, only available on OpenSSL 3.x.
+Returns the version text of the FIPS module, available on OpenSSL 3.0 or later.

 [Back to TOC](#table-of-contents)